HelioCard/HelioCard/README.md

-- 👋 Hi, I’m @HelioCard
+- 👋 Hi, I’m Helio Cardoso
-- 👀 I’m interested in Python, Rust, SQL, Pyside, Flet
+- 👀 I’m interested in Python, SQL, Flet, Django, HMTL, CSS, JavaScript
-- 🌱 I’m currently learning Python, Rust...
+- 🌱 I’m currently learning JavaScript, HTML, CSS and Django...
-- 📫 How to reach me: helio.caard@gmail.com
+- 📫 How to reach me: helio.card@yahoo.com.br

 <!---
 HelioCard/HelioCard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.